gfunkmonk/deadjournal/_posts/2019/2019-05-22-About-Deadjournal.md

 ---
-title: About deadjournal, and why it's not on Livejournal
+title: About Deadjournal, and why it's not on Livejournal
 tags: livejournal
 categories: LiveJournal
 current_mood: thinking